• Use Cases

 Business impact, not just API plumbing

 Signup is where lifecycle, marketing, support, and internal visibility begin.
-If those tools drift, every downstream workflow starts on bad footing.
+If those tools drift in a workspace, every downstream workflow in that tenant starts on bad footing.

-The faster HubSpot, Mailchimp, Intercom, and Slack update, the faster your team can respond to source quality, new signups, and onboarding gaps.
+The faster each workspace's connected tools update, the faster the team that owns that workspace can respond to new signups, acquisition mix, and onboarding gaps.

-One product event should not require four API clients, four retry policies, and four failure paths inside the code path that creates a user.
+One product event should not require four API clients, four retry policies, and four failure paths inside the code path that creates a user — no matter how many tenants you serve.

 Related